svennessy/next-map-1/notes.md

 1. - [ ] Create pool of marker lat/long
 2. - [ ] Client side modal to add lat/long
 3. - [x] Determine lat/long on click
+4. - [ ] Click and drag only one marker per pet
+5. - [ ]

+ETC:
+1. - [ ] Issue with geolocation access on network during dev mode.
+Use ngrok to tunnel ip address and force chrome on ios to prompt an allow access modal
+2. - [ ] Safari can eat shit
+3. - [ ] Potential issue with map coords reflecting to closest comcast cluster on windows network during dev
+4. - [ ]
+5. - [ ]

+1. - [ ]
+2. - [ ]
+3. - [ ]
 4. - [ ]
 5. - [ ]